-Physical picketing is the norm (subject to current public health directives around physical distancing and gathering size limits), but Members who are unable to physically picket can perform alternative strike duties.
+Physical picketing is the norm, but Members who are unable to physically picket can perform alternative strike duties.
 There are other jobs that will need to be done during job action, and everyone will be accommodated as best as possible.
 As a strike or lock-out becomes imminent, we will have a comprehensive list of alternative strike duties.